sparsity-xyz/sparsity-demo/fibonacci-js/README.md

 # Fibonacci

 This demo showcases interaction with the **Sparsity Platform**.
 The application computes the Fibonacci sequence, allowing users to submit requests via a smart contract.
-The contract forwards these requests to the **Sparsity platform**, which processes them using the **App ABCI core** and returns the results back to the smart contract.
+The contract forwards these requests to the Sparsity platform, which processes them using the **App ABCI core** and returns the results back to the smart contract.

+The Fibonacci sequence is computed recursively in this demo, which makes it an intensive computation.
+This type of recursive calculation is not feasible to perform on-chain due to its resource requirements, but it serves as an excellent example of the computational power of Sparsity.
+By offloading this computation to Sparsity, we demonstrate the platform's ability to handle complex and resource-heavy tasks efficiently.

 ---

 ## Running the App Locally